Portfolio Manager Guide

 To use the API, you will need advanced programming skills and a detailed plan about which of the numerous data points should be relevant to your unique strategy.
 The API is used by approximately 1% of our total investor base.

-We hope we've been able to help you with this guide and answer most of your Portfolio Manager questions.
-If you are still unsure, the Investor Relations team will provide you with first-class support in English, German, Estonian and Russian.
-Write an e-mail to [email protected] or call +44 1568 63 0006.
+We hope this guide answered most of your questions.
+If you are still unsure, please contact us via our Support page, and we’ll get back to you as soon as possible.
+The Investor Relations team is happy to provide you with first-class support in English, German, and Estonian.